 Apply power to the unit.
-You should see the jumper option message 'oP.0'.
+You should see the jumper option message 'oP.x'.
 Then you will see one of the following displays:

-L.1.L => both sensors are working correctly H.1.H => both sensors are either disconnected or 'in the dark' H.1.L or L.1.H => one sensor is 'dark' while the other is not.
+L.y.L => both sensors are working correctly H.y.H => both sensors are either disconnected or 'in the dark' H.y.L or L.y.H => one sensor is 'dark' while the other is not.

-For example, if the sensor is working properly you will see:
+Where y is the sensor selected by the jumper settings.
+For example, if sensor 2 is selected and it is working properly you will see: